-A legacy received by an individual or a juristic entity, regardless of nationality, from a testator who has died will be exempt from personal income tax under the Revenue Code but will be subject to inheritance tax.
-Heirs will be subject to the inheritance tax only on the value of a legacy that exceeds Baht 100 million obtained from each testator together either once or on several occasions.
+A legacy received by an individual or a juristic entity, regardless of nationality, from a testator who has died is exempt from personal income tax under the Revenue Code but is subject to inheritance tax.
+Heirs are subject to the inheritance tax only on the value of a legacy that exceeds Baht 100 million obtained from each testator together either once or on several occasions.

-The inheritance tax rate will be 10% except in the case of heirs who are ascendants or descendants of the testator in which case the rate will be 5%.
-Legacies received by the spouse of a testator will be exempt from the tax.
+The inheritance tax rate is 10% except for heirs who are ascendants or descendants of the testator in which case the rate is 5%.
+Legacies received by the spouse of a testator are exempt from the tax.

-Property subject to the inheritance tax will be immovable property, securities according to the Securities and Exchange law, bank deposit accounts or other money of a similar nature which the testators have the right to call back or claim from financial institutions or persons who hold the money, vehicles with registration and financial assets to be prescribed in royal decrees.
+Property subject to the inheritance tax comprises immovable property, securities according to the Securities and Exchange law, bank deposit accounts or other money of a similar nature which the testators have the right to call back or claim from financial institutions or persons who hold the money, vehicles with registration and financial assets to be prescribed in royal decrees.